Kuwait arrests suspects in mosque attack, mourns dead

 Chants from the crowd included "Brothers of Sunni and Shia, we will not sell out our country," "No Sunni, no Shia, we are one Islam", "The martyrs are the beloved of God" and "Down with Daesh!
 Down with Daesh", an acronym for Islamic State.

-One group of mourners said they had traveled from Qatif in Saudi Arabia where 21 people were killed by an Islamic State suicide bombing in May.
+One group of mourners said they had travelled from Qatif in Saudi Arabia where 21 people were killed by an Islamic State suicide bombing in May.

 Two Iranian nationals were among those killed, foreign ministry spokeswoman Marzieh Afkham was quoted as saying by Iranian state media on Saturday.